THE POWER OF THE MEMBERSHIP

 But co-ops are not just products of a proud past.
 These days, Americans from all walks of life have come to recognize that the co-op approach - members working together to achieve price and service benefits - can work for other needs just as effectively as it delivered affordable power to rural Americans.
 The seven principles upon which electric co-ops were founded - voluntary and open membership, democratic member control, and members' economic participation, among others - are as meaningful today as they were when electric co-ops began in the 1930s.

 The leadership at Altamaha EMC shares the same concerns as you, our members.
 We are accessible.
 You can give us a call or send us an e-mail and know someone here is listening.
 Our annual meeting is the perfect opportunity to visit with us in person and share insights on how you want your business operated.
 In these days of economic turmoil, folks who receive electricity from co-ops are lucky.
 As locally owned and operated businesses, electric co-ops understand the people they serve.

 The directors, management and employees of Altamaha EMC share the same values and have the same pride of place as you do because it is our community, too.
 We act like neighbors because we are neighbors.

-The management, board and employees of Altamaha EMC chose Domestic Violence Awareness as the cause for this year’s annual meeting.
-The Refuge Domestic Violence Shelter was on hand selling raffle tickets for a $100 gift card.
-Members also donated money to The Refuge to help victims of Domestic Violence.
+The management, board and employees of Altamaha EMC chose The Mercy Ministries as the cause for this year’s annual meeting.
+Staff from The Mercy Ministries sold raffle tickets for a $100 gift card.
+Members also donated money to The Mercy Ministries to help offset the cost of patient care.